• Skip to primary navigation

 Mass Payment Processing

-Tipalti is a brand that supports payments to 196 countries in 120 unique currencies.
+Tipalti is a payment service that supports transfers to 196 countries in 120 unique currencies.
 They enable a business to easily partner with suppliers overseas and quickly pay them in their own currency.
 This type of model is at the heart of enterprise scalability.

 Payments are triggered from invoices, a file upload, or the API.
-All payment status and data from each method is reconciled, normalized, and can be sent to ERP.
+All payment statuses and data from each method are reconciled, normalized, and can be sent to your ERP.

 Banking Rules